Gaël Kakudji

-Gaël Kakudji (born 6 July 1999) is a Congolese professional footballer who plays as a defender for the Belgian club Antwerp in the Belgian First Division A.
+Gaël Jean-Pierre Kakudji (born 6 July 1999) is a Congolese professional footballer who plays as a centre back for the Belgian club Crossing Schaerbeek.

 Professional career

 Kakudji was born in Belgium, and is of Congolese descent.
 He played football with Seraing and Gent alongside boxing and rugby as an adolescent, and moved to Antwerp in 2018.
 Kakudji made his professional debut with Antwerp in a 3–0 Belgian First Division A win over Cercle Brugge on 9 December 2018.

 International career

 Kakudji was called up to the DR Congo U23s for 2019 Africa U-23 Cup of Nations qualification matches in March 2019.